Effective from 06 November 2013 (updates are made when conditions change)

-A 1080 aerial drop has occured affecting the following areas in the Central North Island:
+A 1080 aerial drop occured in June 2013 affecting the following areas in the Central North Island:

-The caution period will be in place until the end of January 2014.
-Where dogs are permitted, please keep dogs under control at all times.
+The caution period is in place until the end of January 2014.
+Where dogs are permitted, please keep them under control at all times.
 Supervise children in these areas.

-For further information see the pesticide summary and associated maps for the Tongariro Whangauni Taranaki region, TWT 142, Turangi 3 and 5A.
+See the pesticide summary and associated maps for the Central North Island region, TWT 142, Turangi 3 and 5A.

 Check track pages for the latest information about conditions and facilities:

-Check webcams of the region at the Geonet website and at the Ruapehu Alpine Lifts website for an idea of snow cover.
+Check webcams of the region at the Geonet website and at the Ruapehu Alpine Lifts website.